leonjza/dotfiles/README.md

 # dotfiles
 Dotfile Configurations

 This repository contains my public dotfiles.
 It includes a `Makefile` for installation.
-By default, everyting is installed.
+By default, everything is installed.
 If you only wanted certain parts, then run `make` and the name of the part you want.

+## installer
+The following command will install everything, backing up existing configs first:
+`bash <(curl -fsSL https://raw.githubusercontent.com/leonjza/dotfiles/master/install) --install all`

 ## screenshots
 ### Vi